awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.RestoringFromSnapshot.md

 1. Choose **Modify**\.

 1. In the **Network & Security** section, choose the security group that you want to use for your DB instance\.
-If you need to add rules to create a new security group to use with an EC2 instance, see [A DB Instance in a VPC Accessed by an EC2 Instance in the Same VPC](USER_VPC.Scenarios.md#USER_VPC.Scenario1) for more information\.
+If you need to add rules to create a new security group to use with an EC2 instance, see [A DB instance in a VPC accessed by an EC2 instance in the same VPC](USER_VPC.Scenarios.md#USER_VPC.Scenario1) for more information\.

    You can also remove a security group by choosing the **X** associated with it\.
 ![\[Choose security group\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/tut-restoring3.png)